 Summary & Philosophy

-Click below to see syllabi, activities, lesson plans, and rubrics that I have designed as part of my teaching.
+Explore below to see sample syllabi, activities, lesson plans, and rubrics for courses I have designed, as well as certifications from evidence-based teacher training.

 Poverty, Inequality, and Social Policy